Associate of Applied Science (A.A.S.) Degree

 - Approved by the Virginia Board of Nursing

-- Accredited by the National League for Nursing Accrediting Commission
+- Accredited by the Accreditation Commission for Education in Nursing (ACEN)

 The information contained in this website is informational only, and not intended to be contractual in nature.
 We reserve the right to change or alter any statements herein without prior notice.